russmckendrick/records/content/albums/janis-joplin-s-greatest-hits-11176700/index.md

 styles: ["Blues Rock"]
 ---

 Few white women knew the blues as well as Joplin, and this collection showcases her most iconic moments.
-Her soul shines through the rib-rattling wail of “Piece of My Heart,” while “Me and Bobby McGee” marries her aching voice to classic country storytelling.
+Her soul shines through the rib-rattling wail of “Piece of My Heart”, while “Me and Bobby McGee” marries her aching voice to classic country storytelling.
 A live take of “Down On Me” illustrates her command of the stage while fronting the blues rock powerhouse Big Brother & The Holding Company.